Regional turmoil puts Abu Dhabi in filmmaker spotlight

-ABU DHABI (Reuters) - Unlike previous installments of the American space saga, the crew of “Star Wars: Episode VII” did not fly to Tunisia last month to start filming.
+ABU DHABI, June 11 (Reuters) - Unlike previous installments of the American space saga, the crew of “Star Wars: Episode VII” did not fly to Tunisia last month to start filming.
 They went to Abu Dhabi.

 With many countries in the region facing political turmoil in the aftermath of the Arab Spring uprisings, the woman in charge of the United Arab Emirates’s media hub says filming there is seen as a safe option.